 Athletes Without Limits offers athletes with intellectual impairment the opportunity to compete in mainstream national and international rowing events.
 Rowing is one of several sports with emerging opportunities for athletes with intellectual disability to compete at a high level at Local, Regional, National and International events.
 If you are interested please contact us.

 Join the Athletes Without Limits DC Rowing Team (DC, Maryland, Virginia)

-Athletes Without Limits partnered with DC Strokes, the US Paralympic Military & Veterans Programs, DC Strokes and area High Schools to offer both indoor (ergometer) and on-water rowing out of the Anacostia Community Boathouse.
-If you live in the DC, Maryland or Virginia area and are interested in participating in our learn to row or competitive programs check out our DC Sports Website.
+Athletes Without Limits’ integrated Rowing Team partners with USRowing, US Paralympic Military & Veterans Programs, DC Strokes and area High Schools to offer both indoor (ergometer) and on-water rowing out of the Anacostia Community Boathouse.
+If you live in the DC, Maryland or Virginia area and are interested in participating in our learn-to-row or competitive programs check out our DC Sports Hub & Website.

 INAS Rowing with Athletes Without Limits